intra2net/avocado-i2n/doc/api/README.rst

 both the virtual machine and its image without a danger of saving image and ramdisk snapshots that are out of sync which is the case with another implementation of online states (still available as the "ramfile" state type).
-The test management and each automated vm state setup checks for state availability once in a special "scan\_dependencies" test and uses this information for further decisions on test scheduling, order, and skipping.
+During a run with an automated vm state setup, a special dependency scan test checks for state availability once and uses this information for further decisions on test scheduling, order, and skipping.

 Each online state is based on an offline state.
 The tests that produce online from offline states are thus ephemeral as changing the offline